SBecraft/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
 7. Check GitHub URL and see the file/folder just uploaded.

+&NewLine;
+&NewLine;
+&nbsp;

-To create a new folder in a repository click `create a new file`.
-Type your new folder’s name in the area where you would write the file name, and at the end of the file name type a `/` to initilize it as a folder.
-After this you can create a new file in the folder.
+### To create a new folder in your repository while in Github just click `create a new file`.
+Type your new folder name in the dirctory where you want it to be stored, and at the end of the name type a `/` to initilize it as a folder.
+Then you can create a new file in the newly created folder.